ThomasBury/AceBet/README.md

 }
 ```

+## More on the API architecture
+Dependency injection is a design pattern that allows us to decouple our code from its dependencies.
+In FastAPI, dependencies are reusable components that can be injected into our endpoint functions.
+This means that we can write our endpoint functions without having to worry about how to get the data or services that they need.
+Instead, we can simply inject the dependencies that you need into the function.

+This can be a great way to improve the modularity and flexibility of our code.
+It can also make our code easier to test and maintain.

+For example, we injected a rate limiter into our endpoint functions.
+This allows us to limit the number of requests that can be made to the function per unit of time.
+This can help to prevent our API from being overloaded.

+We could also inject a function that checks for duplicates into our endpoint functions.
+This would allow us to prevent users from submitting duplicate data.

 ## From Mock-up to Production

 While AceBet is currently a mock-up, it's just the tip of the iceberg.
 The journey from mock-up to production involves: